Aspect Ratio Converter

 Can I get a blurred background instead of black bars?

 Not from this tool.
-A blurred-fill background needs two video streams composited together, and this converter runs a single browser-side filter pass for reliability.
+A blurred-fill background needs two video streams composited together, and this converter runs a single ffmpeg filter chain for reliability.
 Use Crop for an edge-to-edge frame, or Fit for clean black bars.
 For a blurred background, use a desktop editor.

 What input formats can I reframe?

 MP4, MOV, WebM, and MKV.
-The tool always re-encodes to an H.264/AAC MP4, so any of those containers work and you get a universally playable file back regardless of what you put in.
+The tool re-encodes to an H.264 + AAC MP4, so any of those containers work and you get a universally playable file back regardless of what you put in.

 More free tools